rsvim/rfc/6-ColoringSystem.md

 ### Avoid Local Compilation

 Since a parser for a language in TreeSitter is a `parser.c` file, and it needs to be compiled into a dynamical library with C/C++ compiler on user's local machine.
-We can provide a plugin for rsvim to collect/build/download all the syntax parsers for user.
+We can provide a plugin for rsvim to collect/prebuild/download all the syntax parsers for user.

+TreeSitter team also plans to support `wasm` library, to let parsers work with javascript engines such as `v8`, to avoid C dynamical library.

 ### Avoid Blocking On First Open